-Ute Lawrence is the CEO and founder of the Post Traumatic Stress Disorder Association.
-She is also the founder and director of the Performance Enhancement Centre in London, Canada, author of the book The Power of Trauma, Conquering Post Traumatic Stress Disorder, Keynote Speaker and publisher of Mental Fitness Magazine™.
+Ute Lawrence is the Founder of the Post Traumatic Stress Disorder Association and Chair of the association’s Board of Directors.
+She is the author of the award winning book The Power of Trauma, Conquering Post Traumatic Stress Disorder, Keynote Speaker and publisher of Mental Fitness Magazine™.
 She is also President of Belvoir Estate Farm & Equestrian Centre.

-Ute is uniquely poised to present a new perspective within the field of PTSD, especially important with increased diagnoses of PTSD in patients returning from war, natural disasters, 9/11 or suffering from other extreme life-threatening events.
+Ute is uniquely poised to present a new perspective within the field of PTSD, especially important with increased diagnoses of PTSD in first responders, emergency workers, veterans etc. and those who experienced life-changing traumatic events.

 She has experienced PTSD in her own life.
 She was one of the survivors of the most horrific car-pile up in Canadian history in 1999.
 Eighty seven vehicles were involved in this tragedy that killed 8 people.

 Board of Directors

 Ruth Lanius, MD, PhD, Associate Professor of Psychiatry is the Director of the Post traumatic Stress Disorder (PTSD) Research Unit at the University of Western Ontario.
 She currently holds the Harris-Woodman Chair in Mind-Body Medicine at the Schulich School of Medicine & Dentistry at the University of Western Ontario.
 Her research interests focus on studying the neurobiology of PTSD and treatment outcome research examining various pharmacological and psychotherapeutic methods.
 She has authored more than 100 published papers, chapters and abstracts in the field of traumatic stress and is currently funded by several federal funding agencies.
 She regularly lectures on the topic of PTSD nationally and internationally.
 She has recently published a book ‘The Impact of Early Life Trauma on Health and Disease’ with Eric Vermetten and Clare Pain.